 1921

-In April, over 100 members of the Mandan Commercial Club voted unanimously for a permenant change for the city to move from Mountain to Central time.
+In April, over 100 members of the Mandan Commercial Club voted unanimously for a permanant change for the city to move from Mountain to Central time.
 A committee was appointed to present the proposal to the City Commission.

 1922